Plurality

 You can download our free books on plurality as pdfs here.
 They contain our collected writing about plural selves.

 Note that these pieces were written during our own plural journey over the last few years, as we explored our own experience and gradually learned about more plural perspectives.
-This project is definitely a work in progress for us, so these writings may not always represent either our own, or culturally, current thinking/practice on these topics.
-For our most recent thinking around plurality, and an updated resource list, check out our latest plural zine, and wait for the book!
+This project is certainly a work in progress for us, so these writings may not always represent either our own – or wider – current thinking/practice on these topics.

 Plural Biographies